mrhunsaker/RShinyStapplet/README.md

 # Stapplet Shiny Suite

+A comprehensive, production-ready suite of interactive R Shiny modules for teaching and exploring statistics and probability.
+All modules are fully commented, accessible, and designed for clarity, maintainability, and ease of use.

 An accessible, R-based suite of statistical applets inspired by Stapplet.com, designed for educational purposes with a strong focus on accessibility, colorblind-friendliness, and WCAG alignment.

 ## About The Project

+Stapplet Shiny Suite provides a collection of self-contained statistical applets, calculators, and classroom activities.
+Each module is documented with detailed, self-explanatory comments and section headers, making the codebase easy to maintain and extend.
+The suite is designed for educators, students, and anyone interested in hands-on statistical learning.

+All modules include:
+- Clear UI and server logic with inline documentation
+- Accessibility features (ARIA labels, screen reader support, keyboard navigation)
+- Download/export options for results, plots, and data
+- Comprehensive help file (`help.md`) with instructions for every module

 This project provides a collection of interactive Shiny applications that mirror the functionality of the popular statistics education website, Stapplet.com.
 The primary goal is to offer a free, open-source, and highly accessible alternative for students and educators.
 Each applet is designed to illustrate a specific statistical concept, from sampling distributions and confidence intervals to hypothesis testing and regression.

 A key focus of this project is to ensure that all tools are usable by as many people as possible, including those who rely on screen readers and other assistive technologies.

 ### Features

+- **Universal Accessibility:**
+  All modules now follow a unified accessibility standard, including ARIA roles, alt text, BrailleR integration, screen-reader descriptions, keyboard shortcuts, and accessible error/status messaging.
+- **Screen Reader Support:**
+  Every output, especially plots and results, includes hidden descriptions (`.sr-only` class) and live regions for screen readers.
+- **Keyboard Navigation:**
+  All UI elements are accessible via keyboard, with shortcuts for rapid navigation and actions.
+- **Color Contrast & Visual Accessibility:**
+  High-contrast, colorblind-safe palettes are used throughout.
+All foreground/background pairs meet WCAG AA/AAA standards.
+- **Accessible Export/Download:**
+  All modules provide accessible download buttons for CSV, PNG, and TXT formats, with alt text and screen-reader summaries.

+- **Universal Accessibility:**
+  All modules now follow a unified accessibility standard, including ARIA roles, alt text, BrailleR integration, screen-reader descriptions, keyboard shortcuts, and accessible error/status messaging.
+- **Screen Reader Support:**
+  Every output, especially plots and results, includes hidden descriptions (`.sr-only` class) and live regions for screen readers.
+- **Keyboard Navigation:**
+  All UI elements are accessible via keyboard, with shortcuts for rapid navigation and actions.
+- **Color Contrast & Visual Accessibility:**
+  High-contrast, colorblind-safe palettes are used throughout.
+All foreground/background pairs meet WCAG AA/AAA standards.
+- **Accessible Export/Download:**
+  All modules provide accessible download buttons for CSV, PNG, and TXT formats, with alt text and screen-reader summaries.

+- **Distributions & Calculators:** Normal, Binomial, Poisson, Chi-Square, F, Discrete Random Variable, Counting Methods, Power Analysis
+- **Confidence Intervals:** For means, proportions, differences in means/proportions
+- **Hypothesis Tests:** For means, proportions, differences, chi-square tests
+- **Regression:** Simple and multiple linear regression
+- **Sampling & Simulations:** Sampling distributions, probability simulations, descriptive tools
+- **Classroom Activities:** Interactive modules for correlation guessing, discrimination testing, sampling, and more
+- **Accessibility:** ARIA roles, screen reader descriptions, keyboard navigation
+- **Exporting:** Download results, plots, and data in CSV, PNG, and TXT formats
+- **Comprehensive Documentation:** See `help.md` for detailed instructions and module overviews

 The suite includes interactive applets for: